 Note: If a taxpayer falls under compulsory registration criteria, then he/she needs to obtain GST registration irrespective of his/her Aggregate Turnover.

-According to GST law, any taxpayer whose Aggregate Turnover in a financial year (FY) surpasses INR 40 Lakhs in case of goods and INR 20 Lakhs in case of services (INR 20 Lakhs in case of goods and 10 Lakhs in case of services for special category states*) needs to obtain GST registration in the States/UT’s where he/she supplies goods or services or both.
+According to GST law, any taxpayer whose aggregate turnover for GST registration in a financial year (FY) surpasses INR 40 Lakhs in case of goods and INR 20 Lakhs in case of services (INR 20 Lakhs in case of goods and 10 Lakhs in case of services for special category states*) needs to obtain GST registration in the States/UT’s where he/she supplies goods or services or both.

 *List of special category states: